About our student blog

-This blog is written by students of the University of London International Programmes who have volunteered to share their study experiences with fellow students around the world.
-Our student bloggers (like our students) come from all walks of life, from a wide range of countries and are studying for a diverse range of programmes – from Tiffany studying the BA English in Singapore, to Eric studying Philosophy in the USA, to Jatan taking the BSc Economics and Finance in India.
+This blog consists of articles written by students of the University of London who have volunteered to share their study experiences with fellow students around the world.
+Our student bloggers come from all walks of life, from a wide range of countries, are studying both independently and on campus at Teaching Institutions, and enrolled in a diverse range of programmes – from Ana studying the BA English in Luxembourg, to Caowrites studying Postgraduate Laws in the USA, to Oscar taking the BSc Economics in Italy.

-The University of London International Programmes (formerly the University of London External System), has been offering University of London courses via distance and flexible learning for over 150 years.
+The University of London has been offering programmes via distance and flexible learning for over 150 years.
 Today, we have more than 50,000 students in 180 countries studying for over 100 undergraduate and postgraduate qualifications.
-All programmes offered by the University of London International Programmes are developed by the Colleges of the University of London.
-The Colleges are also responsible for learning resources and assessment.
-This helps to ensure University of London qualifications are of the same high academic standard, however they are achieved.
-Our students can choose to study independently by distance learning or get additional study support from one of our network of teaching institutions.
+All programmes offered by the University of London are developed by the member institutions of the University of London federation.
+This helps to ensure University of London qualifications are of the same high academic standard, in whatever mode of study they are achieved.
+Our students can choose to study independently by distance learning or get additional tuition from Teaching Institutions near them.

-Watch an overview of the University of London International Programmes:
+Watch an overview of the University of London: